Tephra: Asia

 In Asia, several volcanic eruptions are still influencing local cultures today.
 In North Korea, Paektu Mountain, a stratovolcano, first erupted in 946 AD and is a religious site for locals.
 It last erupted in 1903.
 In 2017, new fossil evidence was discovered that determined the date of Paektu Mountain's first eruption, which had been a mystery.
 A team of scientists directed by Dr. Clive Oppenheimer, British volcanologist, discovered a larch trunk embedded within Paektu Mountain.
 After radiocarbon dating, the larch was determined to be 264 years old which coincides with the 946 AD eruption.
 Its tree rings are being studied and many new discoveries are being made about North Korea during that time.

 In northeastern China, a large volcanic eruption in the early Cretaceous caused the fossilization of an entire ecosystem known as the Jehol Biota when powerful pyroclastic flows inundated the area.
 The deposits include many perfectly preserved fossils of dinosaurs, birds, mammals, reptiles, fish, frogs, plants, and insects.

-Australia

-Australia's newly discovered prehistoric volcanoes are of interest to scientists worldwide because, at present, they are the oldest in Australia.
-There are only two active volcanoes in Australia, one located on Heard Island and the other one in the McDonald Islands.
-However, in 2019, about 100 prehistoric volcanoes were discovered underneath the Cooper-Eromanga Basins by teams of scientists from the University of Adelaide in Australia and the University of Aberdeen in Scotland.
-These volcanoes date back to the Jurassic Period, 160 to 180 million years ago.
-Researchers are excited about discovering more volcanoes underneath Australia and learning more about Australia's landscape during the Jurassic Period.